remindmodel/remind/tutorials/02_RunningREMIND.md

 module load anaconda/2024.10
 ```

 Save the file and exit the editor by pressing <kbd>Ctrl</kbd> + <kbd>X</kbd> and confirm with <kbd>Enter</kbd>.
 Please note that `umask 0002` needs to be the first line in the `.profile`!
-This lines makes sure the files you create on the cluster will be writable by your coworkers.
+This lines makes sure the files you create on the HPC will be writable by your coworkers.
 The subsequent lines load the `piam` environment, ensuring that all system libraries necessary to run REMIND are available.

 For compatibility reasons you'll also need to add a `.bashrc` file in your home folder.
 It's the same procedure as with `.profile`: Open the file